Cancers of the Oral Mucosa

 Cetuximab combined with radiotherapy has comparable toxicity to radiotherapy alone, except for higher incidences of infusion reactions, acneiform rashes, and mucosal toxicity.[58]
 Panitumumab can induce stomatitis.

-Erlotinib and gefitinib are small-molecule TKIs of EGFR used in some studies.[45, 46, 47]
+Erlotinib and gefitinib are small-molecule TKIs of EGFR used in some studies.[59, 60, 61]

 Lapatinib is a TKI that is active against EGFR and HER2.
 Gefitinib in combination with chemotherapy (docetaxel and carboplatin) has produced mucositis and myelosuppression in many patients.[58]

-Antiangiogenic approaches with mTOR inhibitors (eg, rapamycin [sirolimus], everolimus, temsirolimus, deforolimus) or anti–vascular endothelial growth factor (VEGF) antibodies that inhibit VEGF also show some promise.
-Aphthouslike ulcers are their most common adverse effects.
+Antiangiogenic approaches with mTOR inhibitors (eg, rapamycin [sirolimus], everolimus, temsirolimus, ridaforolimus) or anti-VEGF antibodies that inhibit VEGF also show some promise.
+Aphthouslike ulcers are the most common adverse effect.
 Bevacizumab is a monoclonal antibody against VEGF that can cause stomatitis and impaired wound healing.
-Sunitinib maleate is a TKI of VEGF and PDGF that may induce stomatitis, dysgeusia, or dry mouth.[44]
+Sunitinib maleate is a TKI of VEGF and PDGF that may induce stomatitis, dysgeusia, or dry mouth.[58]
 Trastuzumab, an MAb against HER2, can cause mucositis and neuropathy.
 Imatinib and sorafenib can cause taste changes.

 Surgical Care

 Ensuring that the patient is as prepared as possible for the major surgery required, particularly in terms of general anesthesia, potential blood loss, and ability to metabolize drugs, is important.
-In addition, address any potential dental or oral problems preoperatively in order to avoid later complications such as osteoradionecrosis (ORN).
+In addition, address any potential dental or oral problems preoperatively in order to avoid later complications such as ORN.

 Surgery provides complete tumor and lymph node excision.
 A full histologic examination can then be performed for staging purposes and to help predict prognosis and the need for adjuvant radiotherapy.
 Surgery also provides another option of treatment for radiotherapy-resistant tumors.